Taybeh, Ramallah: Ancient period

+The town was cut off from Samaria and incorporated into Judaea in 145 BCE.
+It served as a toparchy's administrative center before Gophna took its position.
+Vespasian captured the town during his campaign in Judea in the First Jewish–Roman War, in the early summer of 69 CE, subsequently establishing a garrison there.

 According to Conder and Kitchener, Taybeh was an important place during both Jewish and Crusader times.
 They noted a rock-cut tomb in the village with multiple kokhim, which they thought was originally Jewish but was later reused by Christians as evidenced by the double Latin cross relief cut above the entrance.

 Byzantine period

 In the 5th century, a church, known today as St George's Church, was built in the east of the town.

-Crusader period
+Middle Ages

+Evidence shows the existence of a Christian community at Taybeh as far back as the ninth century.

 In the 12th century, another church was built by the Crusaders attached to the first one.
 The Crusaders fortified Taybeh by means of a castle named in English the Castle of St Elias.
 In February 1182, Joscelin III gave the castle to king Baldwin IV of Jerusalem along with some other properties in return for the lordship of Mi'ilya.

 In 1185, the king Baldwin V of Jerusalem granted the castle to his grandfather William V, Marquess of Montferrat.

 However, in 1187 Taybeh fell to Saladin in the wake of the Battle of Hattin.
 Imad ad-Din al-Isfahani (1125–1201) described it as a Crusader fortress taken by Saladin, while Yaqut al-Hamawi (1179–1229) described it, under the name of 'Afra, as "a fortress in the Filastin Province, near Jerusalem."